The Invisible Burden: Coping with the Emotional Weight of Hiding Your Sexuality

 Emotional

-When someone feels pressured to hide their true sexual orientation, they may carry a persistent emotional burden that can lead to anxiety, depression, and deep self-doubt.
+When someone feels pressured to hide their true sexual orientation, they may carry a persistent emotional burden that can lead to anxiety, depression, and deep shame.
 The fear of rejection, judgment, or even violence often looms in the background, making authenticity feel unsafe.
-In response, many suppress emotions and parts of themselves that are core to their identity—creating an ongoing inner conflict between who they are and who they feel they must be to stay safe or accepted.
+In response, many suppress emotions and parts of themselves that are core to their identity- creating an ongoing inner conflict between who they are and who they feel they must be to stay safe or accepted.

 Physical